lessworkjs/resources.js/README.md

 # Advance Usage
 ## Data wrapper
-By default your results will be wrapped in a data attribute.

-You can disable this by passing false to the second arguement for both methods.
+You can enable the data wrapper by passing true to the second arguement for both methods.

 ```js
 const single = new UserResource(data[0], false);